Videos

 Premium Members get access to this episode's entire transcription, as well as hundreds more!

-agoranow alguressomewhere amareloyellow apertarto screw, tighten, fasten, squeeze aproveitarto enjoy, take advantage of, take the opportunity to, use, seize assimthus, therefore, accordingly, like that, so a bocamouth cheirarto smell dentroinside, within depoislater, then, after dicastips, hints, advice encontrarto find, meet, come across guardarto put away, keep, store, save a netagranddaughter outroother, another (masc.)
+agoranow alguressomewhere amareloyellow apertarto screw, tighten, fasten, squeeze aproveitarto enjoy, take advantage of, take the opportunity to, use, seize assimthus, therefore, accordingly, like that, so a bocamouth cheirarto smell dentroinside, within depoislater, then, after dicastips, hints, advice encontrarto find, come across, meet guardarto put away, keep, store, save, guard a netagranddaughter outroother, another (masc.)
 OvinhosLittle eggs (diminutive) o ovoegg a pistaclue a prendapresent, gift a pulseirabracelet a PáscoaEaster quasealmost, about to a sala de jantardining room only, just tantosso many (masc.)

 ao pé deat the foot of, right beside Não faz malNo problem, That's okay, No harm done Conseguiste!You did it!
 Vamos láCome on, Let's go Feliz PáscoaHappy Easter Que lindoHow beautiful Que bonitaHow beautiful